AdamJ/SharePointLists/Status/Readme.md

 ## Usage(s)

-Setting the status for a given task.
+Set the status for a given task.
 In this case, status was used to determine where in the work process the task was.

 - Backlog
 - Ready for Dev